 How can you travel to Hawaii in 2020-2021?

 As of October 15th, 2020, trans-Pacific travelers with a negative Covid-19 with 72-hours of the final leg of travel, may bypass the mandatory two-week quarantine.
 That means those from the continental U.S. can now fly to Hawaii.
 However, not just any Covid-19 test will do.
 There is only a selected list of trusted testing partners, many of which have aligned with airlines flying to the Hawaiian Islands.
 You can view the testing partners and more detailed Hawaii travel info here.

 Once you have tested negative and are within 24-hours of flying, you must register with the State of Hawaii.
 Last month, I did not know about this requirement prior to arrival.
 I needed to fill out on my Smartphone in the terminal before claiming my bags.
 My advice is to do it at home where you have a good internet connection.
 This will make it easier and faster upon arrival.

-*Be aware, Big Island, Hawaii requires a second test upon arrival; whereas, Maui and Kauai ask visitors to voluntarily take a second test at the counties' cost two-four days after arrival.
+- *Be aware, Big Island, Hawaii requires a second test upon arrival; whereas, Maui asks visitors to voluntarily take a second test at the counties' cost two-four days after arrival.
 So far, Oahu has no second test regulation as of yet.*

 Where to stay in Hawaii?

 It depends on your travel style; however, I do have two favorite types of accommodations that can keep you and your travel companions safe: your own vacation rental with Turnkey or off-the-beaten-path camping/cabins with HipCamp.

 This is a loaded question with multiple answers depending on your interests, time of year, and of course which island you are visiting.
 Currently, I live on Maui which has a bit of everything; thus, the Valley Isle has something for everybody.
 However, I have also lived on Kauai and visited all the major Hawaiian Islands.